1.5.1 How to Conduct Business Outside the State of Illinois

 Urbana-Champaign 217-265-6363

-- Consult with the Office of Treasury Operations, Cash Management (CM) before conducting banking outside of the United States.
+7. Cash Management (CM) establishes all banking relationships and should be consulted before banking outside of the United States.
 CM determines the best strategy to navigate the complexities of foreign banking laws.
 All banking relationships are opened through CM.
 Also, CM obtains the signature of the CFO and Board approval, if necessary.

 Cash Management contacts: